 By various (Fantagraphics Books)

-Mome is more magazine than book and features strips, articles, graphic artworks and occasionally interviews from and about a variety of talented, dedicated creators ranging from the internationally renowned to the soon-will-be… It is intense, occasionally hard to read and crafted to the highest production standards.
-Considered by many to be the successor to Art Spiegelman’s seminal Raw, it doesn’t come out nearly often enough.
+Mome is a quarterly compendium of sequential narratives; a magazine that looks like a book, featuring strips, articles, graphic artworks and occasionally interviews from and about a variety of talented, dedicated creators ranging from the internationally renowned to the soon-will-be.
+It is where the smart kids with the sharpest pencils, shiniest pens, biggest brushes and best software go to play before they blow your minds in great big award-winning graphic novels.
+It is intense, sometimes hard to read and crafted to the highest production standards.
+Considered by most to be the successor to Art Spiegelman’s Raw, it doesn’t come out nearly often enough.

-Whether you’re new to comics, new to the areas beyond the mainstream or just want something new; these strips and this publication will always offer a decidedly different read.
-You may not like all of it, and perhaps the serializations should provide those recaps (I’m never completely happy, me) but Mome will always have something you can’t help but respond to.
+Whether you’re new to comics, currently searching beyond the mainstream or just want something fresh; these strips and this publication will always offer a decidedly different read.
+You may not like all of it but Mome will always have something you can’t help but respond to.
 Why haven’t you tried it yet?